aawork/walmart/README.md

     * Localization and text/ui orientation
     * Accessibility: label areas,

-## Incomplete (TODO)
+### TODO:
 *  REST API testing:
     * for each endpoint verify and corners cases (incorrect input, timeouts)
-    * for non API requests server should always respond with propper error and http status codes
+    * for non API requests server should always respond with proper error and http status codes
-* UI end to end tests
-    * webpack / webdriver.io / selenium
 * Classes and methods comments
 * Change js/scss structure.
-Organize components in folders by components name
+Organize components in folders by component name
-* JS : apply jslint
-* JS : cleanup / simplify code